Arachni/arachni/README.md

 during the audit process.<br/>
 Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while travelling<br/>
-through each path of a web application's cyclomatic complexity.<br/>
+through the paths of a web application's cyclomatic complexity.<br/>
 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

+Moreover, Arachni yields great performance due to a combination of multi-threading <br/>
+and concurent asynchronous HTTP requests (courtesy of Typhoeus).

+*As an example:*
+Over the Internet (using a 6Mbit connection) Arachni can reach up to 900 requests per second.

 The project aims to: